I Dik Dik

 Dimmornas Bro (named for what appears to be the Swedish title for the 1940 film Waterloo Bridge) were a late '70s Swedish pop/prog outfit, whose eponymous debut is actually rather better than that sounds.
 Admittedly, material such as opener Låt Det Inte Gå Ut Över Mig, Grisflykten and Fängelset Skolan Alltså have rather too much of the sub-Kayaks about them, but acoustic guitar instrumental Gullänget and the two (relatively) full-on prog numbers, Romeo and Nånting Sällsamt, are well worth hearing.
 The overall effect should be irritating, but the band manage to transcend their commercial inclinations well enough to make for a decent listen several decades later.

-Staffan Hellstrand's string synth provides most of the album's strings work, but we're definitely hearing a Mellotron on a couple of tracks, with flutes on Romeo and a high string line and flutes on Och Sen Då..... and is that odd sound that closes the album a strings pitchbend?
-Inconclusive.
+Staffan Hellstrand's string synth provides most of the album's strings work, but we're definitely hearing a Mellotron on a couple of tracks, with flutes on Romeo, a high string line and flutes on Och Sen Då..... and a barely-audible strings pitchbend at the end of Nånting Sällsamt to close the album.
 This doesn't seem to be on CD (not prog enough for Mellotronen or Record Heaven?), but the whole album's up on YouTube.
 A (very) cautious recommendation, then.

 Pat DiNizio (2007, 29.31) ***½/T½